Akaywonder1124/Basic-CRUD-Flask-app-for-blog/README.md

 </ul>
 <h2>Description</h2>
 <p>
 CRUD Meaning: CRUD is an acronym that comes from the world of computer programming and refers to the four functions that are considered necessary to implement a persistent storage application: create, read, update and delete.

-  In This App, a user will be able to Create a post, Modify the post, Read and also Delete it
+ In This App, a user will be able to Create a post, Modify the post, Read and also Delete it This gives users full control over their blog post
 </p>

 <h3>The Video below shows an overview of what an anonymous user will be able to see</h3>